Verrok/Keyloop/README.md

 # Warnings
 - As far as this mod is easy detectable, don't use on servers where is not allowed AFK farming
 - If you run command immediately after a server connection, it won't work.
 Click the required key and then use a command
-- Some commands such as `jump`, `forward`, `right`, etc. don't support delay more than 0.
-I don't exactly know if it is Minecraft limitations or not, but I can't fix it for now

 # Q&A
 ### **1.7.10/1.12.2 backports?**